opnsense/docs/source/manual/how-tos/guestnet.rst

 -------------------
 Hotels and RV parks usually utilize a captive portal to allow guests (paid) access to internet for a limited duration.
 Guests need to login using a voucher they can either buy or obtain for free at the reception.
-OPNsense has build-in support for vouchers and can easily create them on the fly.
+OPNsense has built-in support for vouchers and can easily create them on the fly.
 With this example we will show you how to setup the Guest Network for this purpose and setup a reception account for creating new vouchers.